 Results 1–10 of 10 for "Psychology Topic"X related to "New focus on K-12 education in the..."
-Refine Your Search Refine Your Search TopicTrauma (3)Addictions (1)Military (1)Post-traumatic Stress Disorder (1)Sexual abuse (1) 3 more... [+] Stress (1)Violence (1)Women & men (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 10 Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.ViolenceViolence is an extreme form of aggression, such as assault, rape or murder and it has many causes, including frustration, exposure to violent media, violence in the home or neighborhood, and a tendency to see other people's actions as hostile even when they're not.Psychology Topic 2.SexPsychologists and other clinicians focus on many issues regarding sex including later life sex, enhancing or restoring sexual functioning and pleasure, erectile dysfunction, premature ejaculation and painful intercourse, for example.
-Psychologists also work to understand sex offenders, the victims of sexual abuse and rape, and try to reduce the proliferation of sexualized images of young women in advertising and the media.Psychology Topic 3.Post-traumatic Stress DisorderPost-traumatic Stress Disorder (PTSD) is an anxiety problem caused by a traumatic event, such as combat, a natural disaster or crime, or even a traffic accident.
-PTSD may affect your personal relationships or health and well-being.Psychology Topic 4.TraumaTrauma is an emotional response to a terrible event like an accident, rape or natural disaster.
+Refine Your Search Refine Your Search TopicTrauma (3)Violence (3)Women & men (2)Addictions (1)Bullying (1) 9 more... [+] Children (1)Emotional health (1)Military (1)Parenting (1)Post-traumatic Stress Disorder (1)Sexual abuse (1)Stress (1)Teens (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 10 Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.ViolenceViolence is an extreme form of aggression, such as assault, rape or murder and it has many causes, including frustration, exposure to violent media, violence in the home or neighborhood, and a tendency to see other people's actions as hostile even when they're not.Psychology Topic 2.Intimate Partner ViolenceThis brochure utilizes psychological research to highlight the psychological consequences of intimate partner violence, the forms of psychological aggression, how to screen/recognize signs of violence, as well as safety planning information.
+Psychology Topic 3.SexPsychologists and other clinicians focus on many issues regarding sex including later life sex, enhancing or restoring sexual functioning and pleasure, erectile dysfunction, premature ejaculation and painful intercourse, for example.
+Psychologists also work to understand sex offenders, the victims of sexual abuse and rape, and try to reduce the proliferation of sexualized images of young women in advertising and the media.Psychology Topic 4.Psychologists, Promoting HealthPsychological science is unlocking the mysteries of how the brain works, helping people make healthy lifestyle choices and improving the treatment of complex human problems.
+Psychology Topic 5.Post-traumatic Stress DisorderPost-traumatic Stress Disorder (PTSD) is an anxiety problem caused by a traumatic event, such as combat, a natural disaster or crime, or even a traffic accident.
+PTSD may affect your personal relationships or health and well-being.Psychology Topic 6.TraumaTrauma is an emotional response to a terrible event like an accident, rape or natural disaster.
 Reactions such as shock and denial are typical.
-Longer term reactions include unpredictable emotions, flashbacks, strained relationships and even physical symptoms.Psychology Topic 5.AddictionsAddiction is the body's need for a drug to avoid withdrawal symptoms, and psychologists study aspects such as addictive behavior, dependence, tolerance and treatments for addiction.Psychology Topic 6.Sexual AbuseSexual abuse is unwanted sexual activity, with perpetrators using force, making threats or taking advantage of victims not able to give consent.
-Reactions include shock, fear, disbelief, anxiety or post-traumatic stress disorder.Psychology Topic Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–6 of 6 for "Psychology Topic"X related to "New focus on K-12 education in the..."
+Longer term reactions include unpredictable emotions, flashbacks, strained relationships and even physical symptoms.Psychology Topic 7.BullyingBullying is aggressive physical contact, words or actions to cause another person injury or discomfort.
+Cyberbullying uses an electronic device for aggressive, repeated and intentional acts of bullying such as name calling, sending threatening emails, placing photos of persons on the Internet without permission and sending viruses.
+Psychology Topic 8.AddictionsAddiction is the body's need for a drug to avoid withdrawal symptoms, and psychologists study aspects such as addictive behavior, dependence, tolerance and treatments for addiction.Psychology Topic 9.ParentingParents want to ensure children’s health and safety, prepare children for life as productive adults, and transmit cultural values.
+Links to tips on communicating with your kids, and more.Psychology Topic 10.Sexual AbuseSexual abuse is unwanted sexual activity, with perpetrators using force, making threats or taking advantage of victims not able to give consent.
+Reactions include shock, fear, disbelief, anxiety or post-traumatic stress disorder.Psychology Topic Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 10 for "Psychology Topic"X related to "New focus on K-12 education in the..."